 Disadvantages of the recruitment agency

-Let's move on to the disadvantages.
+Now we come to the disadvantages.
 The placement fee can be high, especially when filling vacancies with qualified specialists.
 Of course, the company also runs the risk of making the wrong choice.
-Even the best pre-selection by a recruitment agency cannot minimise this risk.
+Even the best pre-selection by a recruitment agency cannot eliminate this risk.
 The disadvantage in this case is that the company has full labour law obligations towards the employee.